 but you can still pass through freely if you want.
 You still get phone

-The high-speed line to Paris ends just short of Paris Gare du Nord, and the Eurostar passes seamlessly onto a short stretch of conventional line to complete its journey into Paris Gare du Nord, the historic terminus where the traditional boat trains from Calais or Boulogne used to arrive.
-The Gare du Nord is also the station for trains to Brussels, Amsterdam, and Cologne in Germany, and you will see red & silver Thalys trains arriving and departing from these places.
+The high-speed line to Paris ends just short of Paris Gare du Nord, and the Eurostar passes seamlessly onto a short stretch of conventional line to complete its journey into Paris Gare du Nord, the historic terminus where the 'boat trains' from Calais or Boulogne used to arrive.
+The Gare du Nord is also the station for trains to Brussels, Amsterdam, and Cologne in Germany, and you will see red & silver Eurostar (formerly Thalys) trains heading to and from these places.

 Eurostar arrives at platforms 3-6 at the Gare du Nord, you get off the train and walk forward through the open glass gates off the end of the platform onto the concourse.
 Turn right for taxis, forward & veer left for the escalator down to the metro & RER, or just head out into the streets of Paris.
 There are no checks or other formalities to go through on arrival, you just walk off the train, it's that easy!
 For the taxi rank, walk off the end of the platform onto the concourse, turn right and walk out of the side entrance.
 This video may help you know what to expect.
 See the Paris Nord station guide.